 What is Acupuncture?

-Acupuncture is a therapeutic method of encouraging the body to promote natural healing, reducing or relieving pain and improving function of affected areas of the body.
-It involves the insertion of very fine needles through the skin and tissues at specific points on the body.
+Acupuncture is a therapeutic method of encouraging the body to promote natural healing, reducing or relieving pain, increasing energy, and improving function of affected areas of the body.
+It involves the insertion of very fine round tip needles through the skin and tissues at specific points on the body.

 Traditional acupuncture is based on the principle that our health depends on the balanced functioning of the body’s energy.
 Acupuncture aims to normalize the flow of energy and thus resolve symptoms.
 Western acupuncturists believe that the body’s natural healing abilities are enhanced by acupuncture.
-This is done by stimulating the production of endorphin, the body’s own pain relieving chemicals.
+This is done by stimulating the release of endorphins, the body’s own pain relieving chemicals.

 In the past 2,000 years, more people have been successfully treated with acupuncture than with all other treatment options combined.

-Acupuncture is used for a wide variety of musculoskeletal disorders, including headaches, arthritis, neck and back pain, TMJ problems, tendonitis, tennis elbow and sciatica.
+Acupuncture is used for a wide variety of musculoskeletal disorders, including but not limited to headaches, arthritis, neck and back pain, TMJ problems, tendonitis, tennis elbow and sciatica.